Video chat and screen sharing

 If the video chat feature encounters an error trying to access your microphone or camera you will be presented with a message notifying you of this issue.
 You can use Twilio’s diagnostic tool to troubleshoot media device issues further.

 - Is video chat available on Banno Mobile?

-- Video chat is not available on mobile devices at this time, but will be soon!
-One thing to note, mobile devices do not support screen sharing natively.
-This includes using a web browser on a mobile device.
+- Video chat is available on version 3.2 or newer of Banno Mobile.
+Note that mobile devices do not support screen sharing natively—this includes using a web browser on a mobile device.

 - Is video chat secure?

 - Yes!
 All video chat sessions are behind the same authentication as Banno Conversations, making video chat every bit as secure as that feature.

 - What are video chat users able to share when screen sharing?

 - Both financial institution employees and account holders are able to share anything their browser supports.
 Chrome, for example, allows users to share a single tab, a window, or an entire screen.